StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/hot-backup/hot-backup-cluster.md

 ## Step 3: Set up the Elasticsearch snapshot repository

-We're going to configure Elasticsearch to store snapshots with timestamped names.
+Configure Elasticsearch to store snapshots with timestamped names.
 This repository will be used to create backups of your search index.

 1. In the `elasticsearch.yml` file on each node, define the directory where snapshots will be stored.